darinz/PSL/02_linear_regression/03_practical_issues.md

 Linear regression is a powerful and widely-used method, but applying it to real-world data requires careful attention to several practical issues.
 This section covers the most important considerations when implementing linear regression, from data preparation to model interpretation and validation.

+**Think of practical issues in linear regression as the "real-world challenges" that come up when you try to apply your recipe in different kitchens.** Just as a perfect recipe might not work the same way with different ingredients, equipment, or cooking conditions, linear regression models face real-world complications that require careful handling.

 The transition from theoretical understanding to practical application reveals numerous challenges that must be addressed to build reliable and interpretable models.
 These issues range from computational considerations to statistical assumptions and real-world data complexities.

 ---